gmentz/gmentz.github.io/_showcase/default/proj1.md

     <h5 style="margin-top: 30px"> Baseline comparisons </h5>
     <hr />
     <p style="text-align: justify; margin-top: 20px; font-size: 17px">
-    To ensure that our model's decoding performance is worth the computational burden, we compared our models across various baselines.
+    To ensure that our model's decoding performance is worth the computational burden, we compared our models against various baselines.
 Our proposed architecture outperformed all baseline models when trained on either single subjects or across all subjects.
     <div style="text-align: center; margin-top: 20px">